shivannis/xandr-docs-public/xandr-docs/articles/bidders/dv360-buying-guide.md

 ---
-Title: Microsoft Bidders - DV360 Buying Guide
+title: Microsoft Bidders - DV360 Buying Guide
-Description: The article outlines a DV360 buying guide designed to facilitate communication between Xandr publishers and their buyers.
+description: The article outlines a DV360 buying guide designed to facilitate communication between Xandr publishers and their buyers.
 It provides guidance on accessing and targeting Xandr's publisher inventory through DV360 as their DSP. ms.date: 10/28/2023
 ---
 # DV360 Buying guide